 Next, brown chopped onion and celery in a cast iron skillet:

 And when the veggies look like this:

 Add the ground beef and seasoning and garlic, and cook down.
-When the mixture is browned, drain over a colander to get rid of the excess grease:
+When browned, drain over a colander to get rid of the excess grease:

 Once drained, return to the skillet and add the rice:

 And then add most of the homemade red gravy:

 Finally, pour the last bit of the tomato sauce into the bottom of a greased 10-inch cast iron skillet.
 Use a large spoon to fill the peppers with the stuffing:

 And top each one of the Cajun stuffed bell peppers with as much or as little cheese as you like before popping them into the preheated oven: